Gyeongju: History

 The early history of Gyeongju is closely tied to that of the Silla kingdom, of which it was the capital.
-Gyeongju first enters non-Korean records as Saro-guk, during the Samhan period in the early Common Era.
+Gyeongju first enters non-Korean records as Saro-guk, during the Samhan period.
 Korean records, probably based on the dynastic chronicles of Silla, record that Saro-guk was established in 57 BCE, when six small villages in the Gyeongju area united under Bak Hyeokgeose.
 As the kingdom expanded, it changed its name to Silla.
-During the Silla period, the city was called "Seorabeol" (lit.
-Capital), "Gyerim" (lit.
-Rooster's forest) or "Geumseong" (lit.
-City of Gold).
+During the Silla period, the city was called "Seorabeol" (this toponym would eventually evolve into a Korean word for "capital city" as in Seoul), "Gyerim" (lit.
+Rooster's forest), or "Geumseong" (lit.
+City of Gold or Metal i.e. Impenetrable Fortress).

 After the unification of the peninsula up to Taedong River in 668 AD, Gyeongju became the center of Korean political and cultural life.
 The city was home to the Silla court and the great majority of the kingdom's elite.
 Its prosperity became legendary, and was reported as far away as Persia according to the 9th century book The Book of Roads and Kingdoms.
-Records of Samguk Yusa give the city's population in its peak period as 178,936 households, suggesting that the total population was almost one million.
+The historical text Samguk yusa give the city's population in its peak period as 178,936 households, suggesting that the total population was almost one million.
 Many of Gyeongju's most famous sites date from this Unified Silla period, which ended in the beginning of 10th century by Goryeo (918–1392).

 In 940, the founder of Goryeo, King Taejo, changed the city's name to "Gyeongju", which literally means "Congratulatory district".
 In 987, as Goryeo introduced a system in which three additional capitals were established in politically important provinces outside Gaegyeong (nowadays Kaesong), and Gyeongju was designated as "Donggyeong" ("East Capital").
 However, that title was removed in 1012, the third year of King Hyeongjong's reign, due to political rivalries at that time, though Gyeongju was later made the seat of Yeongnam Province.
 It had jurisdiction over a wide area, including much of central eastern Yeongnam, although this area was greatly reduced in the 13th century.
 Under the subsequent Joseon (1392–1910) dynasties, Gyeongju was no longer of national importance, but remained a regional center of influence.
 In 1601, the city ceased to be the provincial capital.